 Fence: An artificially constructed enclosure or barrier constructed of wood, masonry, stone, wire, metal, vinyl, or other manufactured material or combination of materials erected as a boundary or a means of enclosure, screening or separation.
-For the purpose of this ordinance, the definition of fence shall not include railings required by the building code, retaining walls, seawalls or landscaping walls (see also "Wall"). (as amended 10/04/21)
+For the purpose of this ordinance, the definition of fence shall not include railings required by the building code, retaining walls, seawalls or landscaping walls A structure of definite height and location constructed of wood, masonry, stone, wire, metal, or any other material or combination of materials serving as a physical barrier, marker, or enclosure, (see also "Wall").